abdelrahmanwahdan11/-nov4/README.md

 binary files slipped in by running `python tool/check_no_binary.py`, which fails the build if any tracked file cannot be decoded as UTF-8 text.

-Web favicon and PWA icons use remote placeholder URLs so no binary art is checked into the repository.
+Web favicon and PWA icons are provided as a lightweight SVG (`web/icon.svg`) so no binary art is checked into the repository.
 The `.gitignore` also excludes the default `flutter create` web icon outputs (`web/favicon.png` and `web/icons/`) to prevent accidental binary commits when regenerating the web scaffold.

 ## Notes